Associate of Arts in Military Studies

 You will take your courses one at a time for 5 weeks each, accelerating your path to graduation.
 Your course content is delivered in a high-tech format, and you can complete your weekly assignments when and where it's convenient for you thanks to the asynchronous online environment.

 You will appreciate that Ashford offers one of the lowest tuition rates available online.
 Your tuition is $420 per credit.
 You will also be responsible for fees.
 View complete cost of attendance.
 Call today to learn more at 866.711.1700.

 * Tuition costs subject to change without notice.

 - Cash Plan – 100% of tuition and fees paid on or before each course start date.

 - Tuition Reimbursement – If your employer offers a tuition reimbursement plan, we'll work with you to apply this great benefit toward your education.

 - Financial Aid – You may be eligible for financial aid.
 Talk to an Admissions Counselor to find out if you meet the requirements to qualify.

 - Direct (Employer) Billing – If you work for a company approved for direct billing, you may qualify for this payment option.

-- Military Tuition Assistance – Includes active-duty service and Veterans Affairs Benefits, such as GI Bill and Vocational Rehab, if you qualify.
+- Military Tuition Assistance – Includes active-duty service and Veterans Affairs Benefits if you qualify.
 Learn more about military benefits.